 Expect to hear more about this throughout the first half of 2019.

-More courses in Applied Futurism
+More courses in Applied Futurism in 2019

 In 2018, I started offering a one-day course in Applied Futurism to people in leadership, management, strategic and marketing roles.
 It’s an evolution of the course I was teaching through the University of Salford but with a greater emphasis on simple, highly-usable components that you can apply in day-to-day business.
 The first course was very popular, so this year we will be running it four times, with dates to be announced in London and Birmingham, as well as Manchester.